-VI.A.3.1 Students who complete AP Calculus BC before the 12th grade are encouraged to take AP Statistics at UHS or more advanced mathematics courses elsewhere.
-Students who complete all available mathematics at UHS will have the option to take additional mathematics through a college or university, or the Capstone Research course in mathematics at UHS with Department Chair and Administrative approval.
-VI.A.3.2 District policy, developed by a math committee, prohibits more than one credit being granted for completion of both Algebra I and Honors Algebra I. If a student retakes Algebra, UHS will award one year of elective credit for the algebra course taken in eighth grade.
-Similarly, only one mathematics credit will be granted for completion of both Intermediate Algebra and Honors Intermediate Algebra, though this scenario would also qualify for an additional elective credit.

-VI.A.4. - Modern Language, 2 Years.
+- VI.A.2.
+Social Studies, 4 Years.
+AP Human Geography, AP European History or AP World History, AP US History, AP US Government. - VI.A.3.
+Mathematics, 4 Years.
+UHS Mathematics courses are selected from Intermediate Algebra, Honors Algebra, Honors Geometry, Honors Intermediate Algebra, College Algebra, Honors Pre-calculus I (semester), Honors Trigonometry (semester), Honors Pre-calculus II (semester), Honors Calculus (semester), AP Calculus AB, AP Calculus BC, AP Statistics. - VI.A.3.1 Students who complete AP Calculus BC before the 12th grade are encouraged to take AP Statistics at UHS or more advanced mathematics courses elsewhere.
+Students who complete all available mathematics at UHS will have the option to take additional mathematics through a college or university, or the Capstone Research course in mathematics at UHS with Department Chair and Administrative approval. - VI.A.3.2 District policy, developed by a math committee, prohibits more than one credit being granted for completion of both Algebra I and Honors Algebra I. If a student retakes Algebra, UHS will award one year of elective credit for the algebra course taken in eighth grade.
+Similarly, only one mathematics credit will be granted for completion of both Intermediate Algebra and Honors Intermediate Algebra, though this scenario would also qualify for an additional elective credit. - VI.A.4.
+Modern Language, 2 Years.
 Honors French I through AP, Honors German I through AP, Honors Spanish I through AP, Honors Chinese I through AP.
 UHS students must take a minimum of two years of the same language.
 While students are required to take these classes at UHS, exception may be granted to study a language at an approved college or university through Administrative approval if that language is not available at University High School.
-UHS will award one (1) credit for three (3) approved university credit hours and two (2) credits for six (6) approved university credit hours.
-(Res 26-33, 2/11/14; Res 28-16, 11/10/15)

-VI.A.5. - Science, 3 Years.
+UHS will award one (1) credit for three (3) approved university credit hours and two (2) credits for six (6) approved university credit hours. - VI.A.5.
+Science, 3 Years.
 While the state of Arizona and TUSD require three years of science for graduation, UHS strongly recommends four years of science for students who wish to enroll in prestigious college and university programs.
 Students must complete one year of Biology (with AP Environmental Science counting as a Biology class), one year of Chemistry, and one year of Physics.
-UHS Science courses include Honors Biology, AP Biology, Honors Chemistry, AP Chemistry, AP Physics I & II, AP Physics C, and AP Environmental Science.
-(Res 28-13,
+UHS Science courses include Honors Biology, AP Biology, Honors Chemistry, AP Chemistry, AP Physics I & II, AP Physics C, and AP Environmental Science. - VI.A.6.
+Physical Education, 1 Year. - VI.A.7.
+Fine Arts or Vocational, 1 Year.

-9/8/2015; Res 28-16, 11/10/15)

-VI.A.6. - Physical Education, 1 Year.

-VI.A.7. - Fine Arts or Vocational, 1 Year.
 AP History of Art, any art, dance, or music courses offered at UHS, CTE courses.
-Additional Fine Arts and Vocational courses are offered through Rincon.

-VI.A.8. - Health, 1/2 Year.

-VI.A.9. - Economics, 1/2 Year.
-(Res 27-33; 3/10/2015)
+Additional Fine Arts and Vocational courses are offered through Rincon - VI.A.8.
+Health, 1⁄2 Year. - VI.A.9.
+Economics, 1⁄2 Year.